robinrakibul/robinrakibul/README.md

 ## Glad to see you here! &nbsp;

 I'm a graduate in Computer Science and Engineering 🎓 from East West University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Web Development 🕸️.
+I'm currently doing web development course from ProgrammingHero.

 ## Talking about Personal Stuffs: